Skip to Content

 Parental Rights

-Whether you need to establish paternity or respond to a suit, the team at Adams Law helps clarify what steps to expect and supports you as you move forward.
+Whether you need to establish paternity or respond to a suit, our team at Adams Law clarifies the steps involved and supports you through court deadlines, document gathering, and any necessary hearings.

 Property Division in Kentucky Divorces